Bio Coming Soon

 Some of Michael’s past credits include “That 70’s Show”, “Passions”, as well as a recurring role as Deputy Lloyd on “Heroes”.
 He has performed in numerous national commercials and a handful of low-budget movies that you’ve never heard of and probably will never see.
 Michael has also performed in various musicals throughout his career including favorites, “The Fantasticks”, “You’re A Good Man Charlie Brown”, and “The Rocky Horror Picture Show”.

-Big Steve began his improv training at The Upright Citizens Brigade in Los Angeles, CA. He fell in love with improvisation and began training with The National Comedy Theatre in 2012.
-After completing the training program at NCT, Steve auditioned for and joined the cast of the Sunday Company.
+Big Steve began training Improv at The Upright Citizens Brigade in Los Angeles, CA. He fell in love with improvisation and began training with The National Comedy Theatre in 2012.
+After completing the training program at NCT, Steve joined the cast of the Sunday Company.
 Steve received the call to join the Mainstage cast in September of 2014.

-Steve was born and raised in San Diego and is a Die Hard Chargers fan.
+Big Steve was born and raised in San Diego and is a die-hard Chargers fan.
 When not on stage, he is most likely writing and recording a song parody or comedy sketch, boxing, enjoying the UFC, or injuring himself at the local gymnasium.

 Steve Hohman has been training and performing with The National Comedy Theatre since 2011.
 After completing the series of NCT’s improv classes, Steve joined the cast of the Sunday Company.
 After several months of “seasoning”, he was then invited to be a member of the main-stage cast.

 Steve also works and performs with the Playwright’s Project, which teaches the San Diego area youth how to develop and write their own original plays.
 You may have recently seen him on local commercials for Sand Diego County Credit Union and Sycuan Casino.